This guide was updated in June 2024.

 Nathan's Hot Dog Eating Contest (Scott Lynch)

-Every day is a bit of spectacle at Coney Island, but a couple of summertime events deserve special consideration: the raucous, glorious Mermaid Parade, held this year on Saturday, June 17th, and certain to once again attract thousands of people dressed as creatures of the sea, and many tens of thousands more cheering them on from the sidelines.
+Every day is a bit of spectacle at Coney Island, but a couple of summertime events deserve special consideration.
+The raucous, glorious Mermaid Parade will be held this year on Saturday, June 22nd, and is certain to attract thousands of people dressed as creatures of the sea and many tens of thousands more cheering them on from the sidelines.
+Less whimsical is the Nathan's Famous Hot Dog Eating Contest on July 4th, which, if you can get close enough to see the eaters, is impressively disgusting.

 KNOW BEFORE YOU GO